Moonsong-Labs/storage-hub/pallets/providers/README.md

 ## Slashing Protocol

-Storage Providers who fail to submit a proof by their challenge deadline _will_ be slashed, predetermined by the challenge period defined in the proofs-dealer pallet.
+Storage Providers who fail to submit a proof by their challenge deadline _will_ be slashed.
+In the case of the StorageHub protocol, this is predefined in the proofs-dealer pallet.

 Slashing is an asynchronous process, therefore it is possible for a Storage Provider to have failed more than one challenge before being slashed.
-To avoid the possibility of a Storage Provider not being slashed for all their failed challenges, the runtime accrues the number of failed challenges for each Storage Provider since it has last been slashed.
+This pallet requires an external data source to fetch the number of failed proof submissions.
+In the case of the StorageHub protocol, the proofs-dealer pallet would keep track of this data and expose an interface for this pallet to access it.
+This avoids the possibility of a Storage Provider not being slashed for all their failed challenges.
 Slashing a Storage Provider takes into account the aforementioned total number of failed challenges since the Provider's last slash and multiply it by a configurable slash factor.
+This factor is a value that is associated to the punishment for a single lost file.

 ### Manual and Automatic Slashing

-The `slash` extrinsic can be called by any account to manually slash any Storage Provider that has been marked as slashable, and only requires the Storage Provider ID of a Storage Provider to be slashed, be it either an MSP or a BSP.
+The `slash` extrinsic can be called by any account to manually slash any Storage Provider that has been marked as slashable, and only requires the Storage Provider ID of a Storage Provider to be slashed.

 An automated slashing mechanism is implemented in an off-chain worker process to be executed by collators which efficiently slashes many Storage Providers.